Call now for addiction support(877) 648-4288

 Trauma Resolution In Addiction Treatment

 Trauma resolution is critical to addiction treatment.
-Trauma is classified as a distressing or disturbing experience which can have minor or major impacts on one’s wellbeing.
-The result of traumatic events can stifle one’s sense of peace, cause them to distrust others, numbs emotions or feel disconnected.
-While trauma from childhood experiences is often the most damaging, it can happen at any point during a lifetime.
+Trauma is classified as a distressing or disturbing experience which can have major impacts on one’s well being.
+The result of traumatic events can stifle one’s sense of peace or self, cause them to distrust others, numb emotions, or feel disconnected.
+While trauma from childhood experiences is often especially damaging, it can happen at any point during a lifetime.

 Identifying trauma in addiction treatment creates healing and freedom.
 When those in recovery understand the sources of their stress and trauma, they are better equipped to stay sober.